TL;DR

 - One example for all prompts — each prompt needs a distinct, relevant example

-- No separation between prompt responses — raters should not have to guess where one response ends and the next begins
+- No separation between prompt responses — reviewers should not have to guess where one response ends and the next begins

-- Using "we" throughout — raters are scoring your individual contribution, not your team's
+- Using "we" throughout — reviewers are scoring your individual contribution, not your team's

 Frequently asked questions